trilom/sls-microservice/readme.md

 ### Commands
 ---
 #### `make buildAll`
-First it will run `yarn install` in the `./backend` directory and then it will run `make buildAll` from the `./api` directory.
+First it will run `yarn install` in the `./backend` directory, then it will look at each directory in the `./backend/src` directory and run `yarn install` for each, then it will run `make buildAll` from the `./api` directory.
 This will look at each directory in the `./api/src` directory and run `yarn install` for each.
 #### `make deployAll --STAGE='dev'`
 First it will run `serverless deploy --stage dev` in the `./backend` directory and then it will run `make deployAll --STAGE='dev'` from the `./api` directory.
 This will look at each directory in the `./api/src` directory and run `serverless deploy --stage dev` for each.